 Keeping a connection with aging parents during the era of social distancing is very important.
 Join us to learn creative ways to stay connected to those in nursing homes and other senior living facilities.

+Sweeping changes to the VA pension eligibility rules went into effect October 18, 2018.
 Get an overview of the modifications, with a focus on planning opportunities available to elder law practitioners and their clients under the new rules.
-Originally presented as part of the 15th Annual Elder Law Short Course, available in its entirety as P9007-19U.